-In addition, credit costs declined for large players in fiscal 2022 due to improvement in collection efficiency as markets opened up for business.
-In fiscal 2023, we expect a gradual recovery across sectors as credit impact shows signs of recovery and improving collection efficiency aiding it.
+In addition, credit costs increased for large players in fiscal 2022 due to the deterioration in credits cost, especially in the wholesale segment, which led to fall in return on average assets owing to the second wave of Covid-19.
+In fiscal 2023, we expect a gradual recovery across sectors with the pandemic-led credit impact showing signs of recovery and improving collection efficiency aiding it.